-For images from this year's event, visit designvillage.wixsite.com/designvillage/2017-essence.
+For images from the event, visit designvillage.wixsite.com/designvillage/2017-essence.

 Check out this great video by ARCH first year student Ali Harwood of their group's 2017 Design Village entry from concept to completion!

-This year’s theme, Aura, explored the metaphysical properties of designed space.
+In 2016 the theme Aura explored the metaphysical properties of designed space.
 Since the essential nature of any work of architecture always transcends its material and tectonic qualities, Aura underscores this distinction by invoking the idea of an immaterial essence to architecture.
 Competitors were challenged to orchestrate the material and tectonic nature of their designs so that they produce a transcendent and immaterial effect – a phenomenon, atmosphere, or idea that becomes the fundamental architectural experience, and which cannot be sufficiently described through only an objective description of the design’s physical qualities.
 Aura is the manifestation of the spirit of their designs – that which is generated by, surrounds, and ultimately becomes the project.